jonbrohauge/pijenmon/README.md

 # piJenMon

 This project is a collection of python scripts that has the sole purpose of showing the status of all builds on a Jenkins Server.
-This is meant to be a multi unit application, so all configuration of the instance is kept in an [etcd](https://coreos.com/etcd/) property dictionary, i.e. keeping the instance stateless.
+This is meant to be a multi unit application, so all configuration of the instance is kept in an [etcd](https://coreos.com/etcd/) property dictionary, i.e. keeping each running instance stateless.

 The hardware components of this project is the following:
  - [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/)